 After studying thousands of organizations, we learned that the ideal business model is equal parts impact and revenue.
 An impact model is a sustainable way to create impact in the world, and feel a sense of purpose.
 A revenue model is a sustainable way to generate income and allow for growth.
 If a business only has an impact model, they might feel like they are living out their purpose, but that sense of fulfillment will be short-lived due to the necessity of money to sustain an organization.
 On the other hand, if a business only has a revenue model, they might generate income, but they will have a high chance of experiencing burnout due to a lack of purpose in their day-to-day work.
 Models of Impact is built upon these observations, empowering players to combine impact and revenue so that they may generate new, sustainable business concepts.

 "The City of West Hollywood played Models of Impact with our staff during our Innovation Academy trainings.
 We enjoyed thinking creatively about solutions for the city's challenges, and had fun imagining the potential for new programs and services!"

 who is this for? how does this work? what's included?

 Models of Impact is designed for executives, entrepreneurs, consultants, and educators working across the private, social, and public sectors.
 The game is easy to understand, and is a great tool for introducing teams to a range of innovative business models, inspiring new programs and initiatives within your business or organization, providing a new framework for strategic planning, guiding the process of ideating new products and services, and even just getting your team to think differently.
+Version 4.0, launched in October 2019, is our best version yet.
 Our pay-what-you-want digital download includes everything you need to facilitate the entire process.